Pars pro toto

-Pars pro toto (a part (taken) for the whole); /ˌpɑːrz prəʊ ˈtəʊtəʊ/; /la/), is a figure of speech where the name of a portion of an object, place, or concept is used or taken to represent its entirety.
+Pars pro toto (a part (taken) for the whole); /ˌpɑːrz prəʊ ˈtəʊtəʊ/; /la/) is a figure of speech where the name of a portion of an object, place, or concept is used or taken to represent its entirety.
 It is distinct from a merism, which is a reference to a whole by an enumeration of parts; and metonymy, where an object, place, or concept is called by something or some place associated with it.
 It is a form of synecdoche, which can refer both to pars pro toto and its inverse, totum pro parte (the whole for a part).

 In the context of language, pars pro toto means that something is named after a part or subset of it or after a limited characteristic, which in itself is not necessarily representative of the whole.
 For example, "glasses" is a pars pro toto name for something that consists of more than just two pieces of glass (the frame, nose bridge, temples, etc. as well as the lenses).
-Pars pro toto usage is especially common in political geography, with examples including "Russia" or "Russians", referring to the political institution (both historically and contemporary) or its people; "Holland" for the Netherlands; and, particularly in languages other than English, using the translation of "England" in that language to refer to Great Britain or the United Kingdom.
+Pars pro toto usage is especially common in political geography, with examples including "Holland" for the Netherlands; and, particularly in languages other than English, using the translation of "England" in that language to refer to Great Britain or the United Kingdom.